 At the other end of the scale is a New Age view of free will I’ve always found unconvincing – the idea that everything that happens to you in the real world is a projection of your mind, a ‘Mind Movie’.
 Without compassion that’s potentially a kind of New Age Thatcherism which ignores the effect of other peoples’ actions, circumstances and random events that are beyond your control.
 It can be beneficial to recognize your subconscious behaviour is partly determining how your life turns out as well as your conscious decisions.
 But naive to take it to that extreme.

 A friend of mine once believed in the ‘Mind Movie’.
-She was drifting in her twenties after having quit University and moved to a small town in Ireland.
+She was drifting in her twenties after having quit University.
 Then she got pregnant and with no real chance of a relationship with the father she moved back in with her parents and had the baby.
-It wasn’t the perfect situation but she was fine with it because she believed she had subconsciously chosen for it to happen, and these life events were therefore part of her own personal ‘Mind Movie’.
+It wasn’t the perfect situation but she was fine with it because she believed she had subconsciously chosen for it all to happen, and these life events were therefore part of her own personal ‘Mind Movie’.
 One night without warning her 7 month old baby had a prolonged febrile seizure.
-Fortunately it was a one-off with no lasting effects but terrifying at the time as my friend experienced the utter powerlessness of believing her baby was about to die.
-Afterwards she ditched the ‘Mind Movie’ philosophy.
-It just made no sense for her to have in any way chosen for her baby to die.
+Fortunately it was a one-off with no lasting effects but terrifying at the time as a mother experienced the utter powerlessness of believing her baby was about to die.
+Soon afterwards she dropped the ‘Mind Movie’ philosophy.
+It made no sense for her to have made a cosmic choice for her baby to die.

 Free will is a point of view, so does it matter?